-Despite these benefits, entering the workforce can be a stressful time in someone’s life.
-Change comes with uncertainty, and many of us feel vulnerable as we navigate the ins and outs of a new workplace.
+Entering the workforce or starting a new job can be a stressful time.
+Many of us feel vulnerable as we navigate a new workplace.
 This can be particularly true for people on the autism spectrum, who may require extra support as they enter a new job.

-Exercising empathy, understanding and patience are critical to supporting a person on the autism spectrum as they commence a new role.
-By taking the time to understand a person’s needs, you are helping build a safe and supportive work environment.
-That can make a significant difference in a person’s positive mental health.
+Empathy, understanding, and patience are critical to supporting a person on the autism spectrum.
+This is particularly important when starting a new role.
+By taking the time to understand a person’s needs, you are helping build your colleague’s confidence and competence in their role.
+That can make a positive difference to a person’s mental health.

-While no two people on the autism spectrum are the same, many people share common characteristics.
-This can help us improve our knowledge and understanding, which will shape the ways in which we interact with people on the spectrum.
-Shared traits include:
+While no two people on the autism spectrum are the same, many share common characteristics.
+Common traits include:

-- Sensitivity to sensory inputs such as loud noises, bright lights and crowds.
+- Sensitivity to loud noises, bright lights, and crowds.

 - Challenges in dealing with changes to routine or unexpected occurrences.

-We all have a role to play in creating a culture of support around mental health in the workplace, which will not only benefit people on the autism spectrum but all employees.
+Having a strong support network is essential for people on the autism spectrum.
+We all have a role to play in creating a culture of support around mental health in the workplace, which benefits all employees, including those on the autism spectrum.

 1 in 5 of EPIC’s job seekers are on the autism spectrum.
 We provide personalised employment services – including mental health support – to help our job seekers find and maintain meaningful employment.